quantumgardener/qg.blog/content/blog/2024/05/Redo of Yesterday's Note Taking Note.md

 I have a capable system in [[Obsidian]] for collecting notes.
 In the whole there is a moderate level of organisation/categorisation, backed by a fast search function, and a graphical view /plugins that aid in finding disconnected notes.

 My writing usually comes from memory.
 I will link to existing notes but do so only if I think of them.
-I don't let my notes, and the [[Combinational Creativity]] insights from the connections between them drive my writing.
+I don't let my notes, and the [[combinational creativity]] insights from the connections between them drive my writing.
 It feels arse-about and even if it isn't, I'm not making use of the valuable written asset I have put so many hundreds of hours into.

 Note taking works best when as frictionless as possible.
 There are places in my system where I have too much friction and places where there is too little friction.